-Purpose: To discharge leachate into land and into groundwater adjacent to the Patea River Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge leachate into land and into groundwater adjacent to the Pātea River Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practical option Inspections and liaison with consent holder Yes 2.
-Prepare a Contingency and Maintenance Plan Revised plan received May 2018 Yes
+Prepare a Contingency and Maintenance Plan Revised plan received May 2018 Yes 3.
+Maintain landfill site Inspection Yes 4.
+Effects beyond mixing zone Water quality and biomonitoring of the Pātea River upstream and downstream of the landfill Yes 5.
+Optional review No further option for review prior to expiry N/A Overall assessment of consent compli consent High Overall assessment of administrative Overall assessment of administrative performance in respect of this consent High

-Table 6 Summary of performance for consent 3889-3 (Stratford landfill)
+Table 6 Summary of performance for Consent 3889-3 (Stratford landfill)